svenkubiak/mangooio/README.md

 mangoo I/O is an intuitive, lightweight, high performance full stack java web framework.

-Check the homepage at *coming soon* for more information and documentation.
+Check the homepage at [mangoo.io](https://mangoo.io) for more information and documentation.